QuabenaBoahen/quabenaboahen.github.io/index.md

 ---
 layout: default
+title: techHobbyst - Home
 ---

 ```
-Blog for Boahen Inc. coming soon.
-Please keep your eyes fixed on this space
+Please keep your eyes fixed on this space.
+Development still in progress ...
 ```